FREE SHIPPING!on orders of $99 or more via standard economy ground [within the United States]

 mineral content will cause any alginate mix to become lumpier than

-normal.
-If you think this is a concern, consider bottled filtered or distilled water.
+normal and if the hard water contains calcium, it will also set faster.
+If you think your water is a concern, consider bottled filtered or distilled water.

 Note: Timing starts